horizonlinux/flo/README.md

 # flo
-Flo voice assistant for weOS.
+Flo is the Voice Assistant for weOS.